 Many modern businesses rely on video conferencing to meet with geographically dispersed colleagues and business partners.
 That's why it's so important to choose the right video conference service for your business needs.
 Partnering with the wrong service or trying to integrate multiple services that don't mix could end up costing you more down the road.

 To help you get it right the first time, Business News Daily selected the best video conference services for business.
-Here is a roundup of our best picks and an explanation of how we chose them.
+Here is a roundup of our best picks for 2018 and an explanation of how we chose them.

 Best Video Conference Services